Mount Erebus disaster: Circumstances surrounding the accident

-The computer program was altered such that the standard telex forwarded to US air traffic controllers (ATCs) at the United States Antarctic science facility at McMurdo Station displayed the word "McMurdo", rather than the coordinates of latitude and longitude, for the final waypoint.
-During the subsequent inquiry, Justice Mahon concluded that this was a deliberate attempt to conceal from the United States authorities that the flight plan had been changed, and probably because it was known that US Air Traffic Control would lodge an objection to the new flight path.
+The Air New Zealand computer program was altered so that the standard telex forwarded to American air traffic controllers (ATCs) at the United States Antarctic science facility at McMurdo Station displayed the word "McMurdo", rather than the coordinates of latitude and longitude, for the final waypoint.
+During the subsequent inquiry, Justice Mahon concluded that this was a deliberate attempt to conceal from the United States authorities that the flight plan had been changed, probably because it was known that US air traffic control (ATC) would lodge an objection to the new flight path.

 The flight had earlier paused during the approach to McMurdo Sound to carry out a descent, via a figure-eight manoeuvre, through a gap in the low cloud base (later estimated to be at around 2000 to 3000 ft) while over water to establish visual contact with surface landmarks and give the passengers a better view.
 The flight crew either was unaware of or ignored the approved route's minimum safe altitude (MSA) of 16000 ft for the approach to Mount Erebus, and 6000 ft in the sector south of Mount Erebus (and then only when the cloud base was at 7000 ft or better).
 Photographs and news stories from previous flights showed that many of these had been flown at levels substantially below the route's MSA.
 In addition, preflight briefings for previous flights had approved descents to any altitude authorised by the US ATC at McMurdo Station.
-As the US ATC expected Flight 901 to follow the same route as previous flights down McMurdo Sound, and in accordance with the route waypoints previously advised by Air New Zealand to them, the ATC advised Flight 901 that it had a radar that could let them down to 1500 ft.
+As the US ATC expected Flight 901 to follow the same route as previous flights down McMurdo Sound, and in accordance with the route waypoints previously advised by Air New Zealand to them, the US ATC advised Flight 901 that it had a radar that could let them down to 1500 ft.
 The radar equipment did not pick up the aircraft, however, and the crew also experienced difficulty establishing VHF communications.
-The distance-measuring equipment did not lock onto the McMurdo Tactical Air Navigation System (TACAN) for any useful period.
+The distance measuring equipment did not lock onto the McMurdo TACAN for any useful period.